simolus3/drift/docs/content/en/docs/Advanced Features/isolates.md

 }

 void _startBackground(_IsolateStartRequest request) {
-  // this is the entrypoint from the background isolate!
+  // this is the entry point from the background isolate!
 Let's create
   // the database from the path we received final executor = VmDatabase(File(request.targetPath));
   // we're using MoorIsolate.inCurrent here as this method already runs on a